Australian Fashion Week

-Fashion weeks take place all around the world and often have a big on the trends that follow throughout the year.
+Fashion weeks take place all around the world and often have a big influence on the trends that follow throughout the year.
 Australia's fashion week is not only limited to fashion trends.
 Hair and make up trends are also a big part of the event and designers often take the opportunity to make big statements through their designs.

 History

 The event was the brainchild of PR consultant and former ski magazine reporter Simon Lock.
 Launched in 1996, in its debut year the event featured shows by Australian designers including Akira Isogawa, Alex Perry and Wayne Cooper.
 The event had mixed success; British fashion writer Susan Owens wrote a scathing review dubbing it "Fashion Weak" and writing that 25 broken-hearted designers had thrown away their money.

-In 2005, event founder Simon Lock sold the event and its parent company Australian Fashion Innovators to the New York-based International Management Group.
+In 2005, event founder Simon Lock sold the event and its parent company Australian Fashion Innovators to IMG.
 The deal was rumoured to have been worth several million dollars.

-Rosemount Estate wineries acquired naming rights from Mercedes-Benz in 2006 and the event was renamed Rosemount Australian Fashion Week (RAFW), but the principal sponsorship passed back to Mercedes-Benz in 2011.
-In 2020, Afterpay took on the naming rights of the inaugural event.
+Rosemount Estate wineries succeeded Mercedes-Benz as naming right sponsor in 2006 and the event was renamed Rosemount Australian Fashion Week (RAFW).
+The naming rights sponsorship passed back to Mercedes-Benz in 2011.
+In 2020, Afterpay took on the naming rights of the event.

 Lock worked with IMG for the next five years before departing the company in 2010.
 In 2011 he was presented with the Australian Fashion Laureate Award, the first non-designer to receive it.
 At the time he was building a ski hotel in Japan and spending more time with his children.